Ci-ne/Ci-ne/README.md

 Fast forward to SHS 1 and I discovered *Develpers In Vogue (</div>)*, a tech group passionate about women in coding and signed up for their Speak Python bootcamp v2.
 With little knowledge of this language, I barely understood anything, but it opened my mind to a whole new world in programming.

 Combining academic work and coding was near impossible, and lack of use facilitated my forgetting almost everything I have learned.
-So here I am in my first year in Univeristy, picking up the pieces and continuing this journey where I left off; in Python, trying to make the most of every opportunity to learn more, to see what I could possibly use this skill for.
+And so in my first year in univeristy, I had to begin picking up the pieces and continuing this journey where I left off; in Python, and later C trying to make the most of every opportunity to learn more, to see what I could use this skill for.

 ## The End?